 Ways Around Virus Exclusions in Your Policy

 Many legislative efforts and lawsuits are underway to challenge policies that exclude losses from viruses.
 We can evaluate your policy and help you navigate these exclusions.

 Becker and Hebert – a Louisiana Tradition

 Becker & Hebert has spent over 30 years helping Louisiana businesses keep their doors open.
 We are well versed in evaluating unique insurance plans and advising you on the best route to recoup business losses.
 As an experienced business law firm, we are skillful, responsive and passionate about helping businesses in our state.
-Call us or fill out the form on this page today to set up a free consultation.
+Call us or fill out the form on this page today to set up a consultation.